xebiarohan/Java-9/README.md

        Set.of(1,2,3);           //example

    Characteristics :
-           - cant add duplicate values like Set.of(1,1,2), it will give IllegalArgumentException.
-           - cant add null value, it will give NullPointerException.
-           - cant add more values to the set, it will give UnsupportedOperationException.
-           - can add value only at the time of initialization.
+           i) cant add duplicate values like Set.of(1,1,2), it will give IllegalArgumentException. ii) cant add null value, it will give NullPointerException. iii) cant add more values to the set, it will give UnsupportedOperationException. iv) can add value only at the time of initialization.

   3 Immutable Map